Member-only story

 Isti Marta Sukma, M.A.

-Interdisciplinary researcher based in Warsaw.
+Doctoral student, interdisciplinary researcher based in Warsaw.
 I write political science, tech, security, psychoanalysis and philosophy.